 - Reducing your calorie consumption to 500 calories a day, two days a week (preferably on nonconsecutive days).

-Most people choose the first method since it’s the most sustainable and won’t make you feel like you are starving yourself—a struggle many people go through when trying to fast.
+When it comes to intermittent fasting for beginners, most people choose the first method since it’s the most sustainable and won’t make you feel like you are starving yourself—a struggle many people go through when trying to fast.
 During the fasting period, water with lemon, or black coffee and tea with a healthy fat are allowed in order to help you get through the day.

 Choose whichever method works best for you and your schedule.

-The Benefits of IF
+The Benefits of Intermittent Fasting For Beginners

 Aside from weight loss, IF has been known to provide some other health benefits.
 Several studies have shown that IF can: